 In addition, certain administrative fines can be imposed, inter alia, under the statute on responsibility of legal entities (Verbandverantwortlichkeitsgesetz).

-3.7 What is the timeframe of review in order to obtain approval?
+3.8 Is there a filing deadline and what is the timeframe of review in order to obtain approval?
 Are there any provisions expediting the clearance?

 The ICA foresees a two-stage process (Phase I and Phase II).